oldblogs/blog2019-04-26/docs/create_user.md

 ### 6. Redirect user
 - Server accepts verification, redirects user to profile page.
-- User is redirected to the user profile page.
 - At this stage user is registered to the blog.
   - Site administrator must add the user to roles to make it functional.